When Did Miley Cyrus Write Flowers?

 The Origins of “Flowers”

 “Flowers” is a song that holds a special place in Miley Cyrus’s heart.
-The track was written during a particularly challenging period in her life, when she was going through a difficult breakup.
-Drawing from her personal experiences, Cyrus poured her emotions into the lyrics, creating a raw and vulnerable piece of music.
+The track was written during a particularly challenging period in her life, when she was grappling with personal struggles and reflecting on her journey as an artist.
+The lyrics of “Flowers” delve into themes of growth, resilience, and the importance of self-love.

 The Release